KerolosAtef/Compilers-Assignments/README.md

 The project is split into 5 phases:
 1. Lexical Analysis
+2. Parser

-The 4 other phases are still under development.
+The 3 other phases are still under development.

 # Each Phase has a README file of details